aristanetworks/purescript-backend-optimizer/docs/why-and-how-of-inline-directives.md

   1 + a.bar + 17
 ```

-Fortunately, `purs-backend-es`' default inliners will see a record binding (i.e. a "producer") that is immediately accessed under the label `bar`.
+Fortunately, `purs-backend-es`' default inliners will see a record binding (i.e. a "constructor") that is immediately accessed under the label `bar` (i.e. an "eliminator").
 Thus, the corresponding value will be inlined:

 ```purs
 ignoreArgs arg1 arg2 = do